Mee42/haskell/citrate/docs.md

 ### files

-so in the past, we've only t ac
+so in the past, we've only have an input of a line of tokens.

+Citrate also supports the file format, `*.ct`.
+In each file format is the several lines.
+Each line follows this syntax

+DEF $main = $tokens~

+DEF main = 7 out